 Contrast that to hiring a professional web developer for a $10,000 – $30,000 custom made theme, and it’s practically a steal.

 If you are looking for custom themes, check out our referrals page.

 Is the Genesis framework included?

 No, the Genesis framework is not included, and is a required separate purchase.
 We’ve tried getting permission to sell it alongside our themes, but have been denied, so it needs to be purchased separately.

 Do I get access to updates?

-We would be upset if we purchased a theme and had it go outdated within a year, so we also include 1 year of free access to theme updates.
+We would be upset if we purchased a theme and had it go outdated within a year, so we also include 1 year of access to theme updates.

 This 1 year limitation exists because without continued investment ($$$), developers and consultants wouldn’t bother spending time contributing to the themes.

 Our support helps paying customers to set up their theme like the demo sites.
 We have an extensive set of tutorials to accomplish this.
 If you get stuck, or the tutorials are unclear, reach out to us using the support form and we can update them for clarity.